Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Related Work

-The current setting is intimately related to the \textit{optimal stopping problem} which widely occurs in finance, economics and computer science \cite{mguni2019cutting,tsitsiklis1999optimal}.
-In the optimal stopping problem, the task is determine a criterion that determines when to arrest the system and receive a terminal reward.
+The current setting is intimately related to the \textit{optimal stopping problem} which widely occurs in finance, economics and computer science \citep{mguni2019cutting,tsitsiklis1999optimal}.
+In the optimal stopping problem, the task is to determine a criterion that determines when to arrest the system and receive a terminal reward.
 In this case, standard RL methods are unsuitable since they require an expensive sweep (through the set of states) to determine the optimal point to arrest the system.
-The current problem can be viewed as an augmented problem of optimal stopping since the agent must now determine both a sequence of points to perform an action or \textit{intervene} and their optimal magnitudes --- only acting when the cost of action is justified \cite{oksendal2019approximating}.
-Adapting RL to tackle optimal stopping problems has been widely studied \cite{tsitsiklis1999optimal,becker2018deep, chen2020zap} and applied to a variety of real-world settings within finance \cite{fathan2021deep}, radiation therapy \cite{ajdari2019towards} and network operating systems \cite{alcaraz2020online}.
-Our work serves as a natural extenstion to RL approaches to optimal stopping to the case in which the agent must decide at which points to take many actions.
-As with optimal stopping, standard RL methods cannot efficiently tackle this problem since determining whether to perform a $0$ action requires a costly sweep through the action space at every state~\cite{tsitsiklis1999optimal}.
+The current problem can be viewed as an augmented problem of optimal stopping since the agent must now determine both a sequence of points to perform an action or \textit{intervene} and their optimal magnitudes --- only acting when the cost of action is justified \citep{oksendal2019approximating}.
+Adapting RL to tackle optimal stopping problems has been widely studied \citep{tsitsiklis1999optimal,becker2018deep, chen2020zap} and applied to a variety of real-world settings within finance \citep{fathan2021deep} and network operating systems \citep{alcaraz2020online}.
+Our work serves as a natural extension of RL approaches to optimal stopping to the case in which the agent must decide at which points to take a series of actions.
+As with optimal stopping, standard RL methods cannot \textit{efficiently} tackle this problem since determining whether to perform a $0$ action requires a costly sweep through the action space at every state~\citep{tsitsiklis1999optimal}.
+In~\citep{pang2021sparsity} the authors introduce ``sparse action'' with a similar motivation as impulse control.
+However, the authors treat only the discrete action space case.
+Moreover, \citep{pang2021sparsity} do not provide a general theoretical framework of dealing with ``sparse actions'' but develop purely algorithmic solutions.
+Additionally, unlike the approach taken in \citep{pang2021sparsity}, the problem setting we consider is one in which the agent faces a cost for each action - this produces a need for the agent to be selective about where it performs actions (but does not necessarily constrain the magnitude or choice of those actions).